-The Western HVAC Performance Alliance (WHPA) is a fusion of HVAC, energy efficiency, facility, and property management organizations whose decision-maker-level appointees work with one another, with utilities and with government to curb energy waste.
+The Western HVAC Performance Alliance (WHPA) is a fusion of HVAC, energy efficiency, facility, and property management organizations whose decision-maker-level appointees work with one another, with educators, with utilities, and with government to curb energy waste.

 Collectively and individually, member organizations foster expert HVAC system specification, sizing, installation, commissioning, operation, service, and maintenance.
 In addition to increasing efficiency, through this collaborative effort 1) comfort, air quality, system reliability and equipment lifespan increase, 2) the value proposition for high performance HVAC becomes more apparent to consumers, and 3) the goals of the California Energy Efficiency Strategic Plan (CEESP) are achieved.